-- New information on Windows 2012 and its four different editions - New information on malware, ransomware, and spyware - The latest on Agile Software Development, including its history, purpose, and definition. - Discussion of hacktivists and examples of some of their recent attacks - New information on Windows 2012 and DAC, Managed Service Accounts, and Expression-based Security Audit Policy. - Discusses new BitLocker features key concepts in the field.
-It opens with a discussion of the risks, threats, and vulnerabilities associated with Linux as an operating system using current examples and cases.
+- New information on Windows 2012 and its four different editions - New information on malware, ransomware, and spyware - The latest on Agile Software Development, including its history, purpose, and definition. - Discussion of hacktivists and examples of some of their recent attacks - New information on Windows 2012 and DAC, Managed Service Accounts, and Expression-based Security Audit Policy. - Discusses new BitLocker features and vulnerabilities associated with Linux as an operating system using current examples and cases.
 Part 2 discusses how to take advantage of the layers of security available to Linux-user and group options, filesystems, and security options for important services, as well as the security modules associated with AppArmor and SELinux.
 The book closes with a look at the use of both open source and proprietary tools when building a layered security strategy for Linux operating system environments.
-Using real-world examples and exercises, this useful resource incorporates hands-on activities to walk readers through the fundamentals of security strategies related to the Linux system.
+Using real-world examples and exercises, this useful resource incorporates hands-on activities to walk readers through the fundamentals of security strategies related to the Linux system. + Course has a proctored exam.